TheBeeArr/beearr-tiles-and-tools/README.md

 ### Random Explosive Tool
 ### Four Direction Vehicle Placer Tool

+## How to install Aza's addons.

-Follow the instructions below to install these tools in your own Tilezed, but instead of replacing the LuaTools.txt file, copy and paste the code from the version within Aza's Addons folder to your own LuaTools.txt file.
+Follow the instructions below to install these tools in your own Tilezed, but instead of replacing the LuaTools.txt file, copy and paste the code from the version within Aza's Tools folder to your own LuaTools.txt file.

+Needless to say, these addons require the tilesets from Azakaela's Tile 2 Item Converter Addon.

 ## Adding these tools to your TileZed.
 #### Backup your files before proceeding.